For CJON Authors

 Artwork: Original art should be included to create interest and augment learning.
 Reprinted or adapted art also is acceptable with accompanying online and print permission from the copyright owner.
 Examples of art that require permission include photographs taken at an institution or of patients and previously published figures and tables.
 See this flowchart to determine whether your art requires permission.

 - Tables: Each should be typed on a separate page at the end of the text.

 - Figures: Figures should be professionally drawn or computer generated and included on separate pages at the end of the manuscript.

 - Photographs: High-resolution (300 dpi) black-and-white or color photographs can be submitted electronically in most common file formats.

-References: The reference list (not a bibliography) must be typed and double spaced and follow APA format (in text and reference list).
+References: Manuscripts should be well referenced, and citations from the previous 5 years are preferred.
+If citing older references, include only pertinent, seminal sources.
+The reference list (not a bibliography) must be typed and double spaced and follow APA format (in text and reference list).
 Use APA's recommended formats for electronic references.
 Authors are responsible for the accuracy of all reference citations and are expected to have read and verified all of the listed references.

 Resources: Space may be available to include a list of resources for readers interested in additional information on your topic.
 If possible, please include this content with the manuscript.

 Authors should do the following when submitting a manuscript to CJON via Manuscript Central.

 - Include information for all contributing authors in Manuscript Central.